Wayne Fontes: Legacy

-As of 2022, Fontes is the only Lions coach to lead the team to a NFC championship game and the lone coach post-merger to win a postseason game.
+Prior to the 2023 season, Fontes was the only Lions coach to lead the team to a NFC championship game and the lone coach post-merger to win a postseason game.
 He led them to the playoffs in four out of eight seasons while he was head coach, including three consecutive playoff berths (1993, 1994, and 1995).
 He left the Lions compiling the most wins in franchise history (67), most playoff appearances (4), and is 9th (out of 23 coaches) in total win percentage.

 It was rumored that Fontes drafted Barry Sanders in 1989 against the wishes of other members of the Lions staff, and accounts from some contemporaries do indicate that Fontes was definitely focused on acquiring Sanders.
 Barry Sanders made a point to thank Fontes for his guidance in his Pro Football Hall of Fame induction speech.
 The mutual admiration and respect between Fontes and Sanders was very strong and transcended beyond the football field.
 Toward the end of his time in Detroit, an anti-Fontes sentiment grew among some Lions team members, but Sanders remained a staunch supporter of the coach.
 Of Fontes, Sanders said: "He proves that a coach can show affection and appreciation and still win."
 Sanders, to this day, credits Fontes for making him a superstar running back.

 Fontes still supports local Detroit charities on occasion with his former players although those opportunities have been fewer as of late.
 After serving briefly as a color commentator on the English-language broadcasts of NFL Europe games, Fontes retired to his home in Tarpon Springs, Florida.
 He is frequently spotted at Tampa Bay Buccaneers games where he maintains a strong friendship with Jim Gruden, father of former Buccaneers head coach Jon Gruden.